Customer Success: The Motor of Digital Transformation

 After all, no one wants to repeat their account information to multiple department representatives.

-Digitalization will require you to create a perfect software stack that will enable you to tackle the challenges that come along with digital disruption to create a solid CX.
+Digitalization will require you to create a Visit our knowledge hub to create a solid CX.

 You’ll have to make sure that all the data you collect is centralized, and that the entire customer journey is logged throughout different applications.
 Eliminating data dispersion means allowing different departments to have access to the same information.